Mayazhang/p8105_final_project_BF/README.md

 # p8105_final_project_BF
-Final project for data science---Black Friday
+Final project for data science---Crime rate and drug use